ToshioCP/Gtk4-tutorial/src/sec2.src.md

 1. The application GtkApplication doesn't implement `g_application_activate()`.
 2. And it has no handlers connected to the activate signal.
-3. You need to solve at least one of this.
+3. You need to solve at least one of these.

-These two cause of the error are related to signals.
+These two causes of the error are related to signals.
 So, I will explain it to you first.

 Signal is emitted when something happens.